frimpongemanuele/HomeLab/README.md

 # Challenge & Lessons Learned

-## 1: Jeelyfin was not reachable locally
+## 1: Jellyfin was not reachable locally

 Jellyfin worked through VPN but not from the local PC.